BrownUniversity/terraform-infoblox-record-a/README.md

 2. Release Drafter: When merging to master, a release is drafted using the [Release-Drafter Action](https://github.com/marketplace/actions/release-drafter)

-3. `Kitchen test` contains two jobs
+3. Kitchen test contains three jobs
     a.
 Build and push docker image.
 This job will run if changed files match any of:
-        - '.github/workflows/kitchen-tests.yml'
-        - 'Dockerfile'
-        - 'Gemfile*',
-    b. `kitche-test` is run on every commit unless `[skip ci]` is added to commit message.
-This workflow runs on a self-hosted runner baceuse `infoblox` is behind our network.
-To avoid permission errors due to the container action writing files as ROOT, cleaning prior to checkout has been disabled
+    b. kitchen-test. ⚠️  This workflow runs on a self-hosted runner baceuse `infoblox` is behind our network.
+For scurity reasons it only runs on a manual dispatch so that the self-hosted runner is not exposed to outside PRs.
+In the self hosted runner there are important considarations about cleanning up files and dangling docker images.
+Also to avoid permission errors due to the container action writing files as ROOT, cleaning prior to checkout has been disabled
+    c.
+Clean up dangling images on self-hosted